 But the race between engineers designing pieces of artillery and the wall-building defenders ended usual in favor of the attacker.
 Think of Fort Sumter.
 Constructions of brick and even concrete could be pounded to rubble.

 During second world war the german wehrmacht tried to protect the shelters of their u-boats in french bases like Saint Nazaire with layers of steel-armed concrete (thickness of eight meters) – to offer a secure place for the submarines fighting the battle for the atlantic while alliied aircraft dominated the sky.

-In the last month of the war, even these huge bunker ceilings were penetrated by the superheavy bombs like Tallboy or Grand Slam (at that time the atlantic-battle was long ago won by allied forces) .
+In the last month of the war, even these huge bunker ceilings were penetrated by the superheavy bombs like Tallboy or Grand Slam (at that time the battle of the atlantic was long ago won by allied forces) .

 The only chance for defenders was (and still is) to dig their bunkers deep into grown rock of a moutain range.
 The swiss army did this but had no opportunity to prove the effectivity (the nazis planed to attack switzerland but didn’t carry out the operation).

 So today there are a lot of fortification and castle ruines of all eras in different stages of conversation waiting for visitor (the most heritage sites are open for the public, at least with guided tours.

 The time of castlebuilding is not over in Europe.
 In Guédelon in the french region of Burgundy a fortification is growing, errected with the means of medieval masons and carpenters (although the security standards in use date from nowadays).
 A great project which will take three more decades to be finished.
 I took some photos while visiting.

 I’m very sorry I’ve not been able to translate any article about castles/bunkers yet.
 I suggest You use a translation tool like google translator (knowing the result is horrible english)